Toyota Motor Corporation

-TOKYO, Japan (July 29, 2013) - Toyota Motor Corporation, Nissan Motor Co., Ltd., Honda Motor Co., Ltd., and Mitsubishi Motors Corporation jointly announced their agreement to work together to promote the installation of chargers for electric-powered vehicles (PHVs, PHEVs, EVs*) and build a charging network service that offers more convenience to drivers in Japan.
+TOKYO, Japan (May 30, 2014) - Toyota Motor Corporation, Nissan Motor Co., Ltd., Honda Motor Co., Ltd., and Mitsubishi Motors Corporation jointly established a new company, Nippon Charge Service, LLC, on May 26 to promote the installation of chargers for electric-powered vehicles (PHVs, PHEVs, EVs).
+The goal is to help build a charging network that offers more convenience to drivers in Japan.

 The new company will promote the installation of chargers, for the good of society and to expand the use of electric-powered vehicles.
 Related industries are also expected to benefit.
 Development Bank of Japan Inc. (DBJ) will support the joint effort of the four automakers by investing in the new company with its “Fund for Japanese Industrial Competitiveness”.*1

 Electric-powered vehicles are playing a major role in driving next-generation energy policy.
 On November 12, 2013, Toyota, Nissan, Honda and Mitsubishi jointly announced a plan to financially assist installers of charging stations and began taking applications from prospective charging station installers.
 Together with Government subsidies the grants will cover the entire cost of installation for successful applicants.